emilylaguna/emily.mcp.tools/docs/AI_AGENT_INTEGRATION_GUIDE.md

 - Save conversation context every few exchanges using `handoff_save`
 - Include workflow-triggering keywords in context summaries
 - This ensures automation workflows can detect and respond to conversation patterns

+**Important**: All MCP tool calls are asynchronous.
+Use `await` when calling tools in async contexts, or use the appropriate async client library for your AI agent framework.

 ```